 Petitions for admission to the DE are accepted each Spring for admission to the program the following Fall.
 The DE in Critical Theory admits approximately 15 new students each year.
 We currently have approximately 95 students in the program drawn from a wide number of departments across the humanities and social sciences.

 The due date for the 2018-19 academic year is March 6, 2018 at 4pm.
-Please submit applications and supporting materials via email as a single PDF to critical_theory [at] berkeley.edu or deliver hard copies to The Program in Critical Theory, 440 Stephens Hall Dwinelle Hall, MC 2340, Berkeley, CA 94720.
+Please submit applications and supporting materials via email to critical_theory [at] berkeley.edu.
+Note that the required letter of recommendation should be sent under separate cover to firstname.lastname@example.org.

 Please submit this form with DE applications.